Starting and Maintaining a Student Organization

-Student organizations can be formed and recognized when the Office of Engagement and Inclusion (Office of Engagement and Inclusion) determines that the group’s purposes are in accord with the stated purposes and policies of the university.
+Student organizations can be formed and recognized when the Student Engagement Services determines that the group’s purposes are in accord with the stated purposes and policies of the university.
 A group of students wishing to form an organization must:

-- Complete a Request to Organize form available from Office of Engagement and Inclusion (AMU 121) and include signatures of at least five interested members;
+- Complete a Request to Organize form available from on Presence.

-- Receive preliminary approval from Office of Engagement and Inclusion (allows forming organizations to hold three meetings for recruitment or crafting the constitution);
+- Receive preliminary approval from Student Engagement Services (allows forming organizations to hold three meetings for recruitment or crafting the constitution);

 - Develop and submit a constitution according to the guidelines in the Model Constitution (available in the Office of Engagement and Inclusion);